naupaw/makan-kerupuk-sparkAR/readme.md

 - Tap the screen for starts a game and the timer will appear.
 - Put your mouth on the crackers and eat it until the crackers run out.

+## Assets
+- All 3d assets create using blender 3D
+- Image texture from google images

 The effects logic is mostly happened in `main.js`

 ## Screenshoot